louisheery/positive-statesman/README.md

     - Frontend Frameworks: Research which is best one(s) to use.

 3. [ML Models & Classifiers (NLP, Text, Images) (Max S.)](mvp/nlp-ml)
     - Test out and compare capabilities of differnent ML Classifiers: Incl.
-Bert, Vadar, NLPK, ImageAI, etc.
+BERT, Vader, NLTK, ImageAI, etc.

 4. [Fetching Stories & APIs (Max C., Lenni)](mvp/fetching-apis)
     - APIs: Incl.
 Looking at potential APIs, ways to fetch news from websites, whether they are free etc.